 Ready to get your tool groove on?
-It’s Power Tool Challenge time!
-Today, I am working with a fantastic group of DIY bloggers and we are going to show you how to make use of a basic tool – the jigsaw.
+Today, going to show you how to make use of a basic tool – the jigsaw.
 My project: a super-cute hedgehog pencil holder.

 If you missed the last challenge using only a common drill, you’ll want to stop by to see how to build this rack (with endless possibilities for variation).
 No cutting needed, just a few simple materials and a DIY attitude.

 Today, I have a back-to-school project that is fun and functional.
 Meet my sweet little hedgehog pencil holder…

 She’s a cutie patootie, but also versatile too.
 With this basic shape, you could create a rainbow, a bear face, a car, a bumble bee….endless possibilities for this shape!

 Let’s get started making our own hedgehog pencil holder.

 Here’s what you’ll need: